Piper Kerman

 Piper Eressea Kerman (born September 28, 1969) is an American author.
-She was indicted in 1998 on charges of felonious money-laundering activities, and sentenced to 15 months' detention in a federal correctional facility, of which she eventually served 13 months.
-Her memoir of her prison experiences, Orange Is the New Black: My Year in a Women's Prison (2010), was adapted into the critically-acclaimed Netflix original comedy-drama series Orange Is the New Black (2013).
+She was indicted in 1998 on charges of felonious money-laundering activities, and sentenced to 15 months' detention in a federal correctional facility, of which she served 13 months.
+Her memoir of her prison experiences, Orange Is the New Black: My Year in a Women's Prison (2010), was adapted into the critically acclaimed Netflix comedy-drama series Orange Is the New Black (2013).
 Since leaving prison, Kerman has spoken widely about women in prison and problems with the federal prison system.
 She now works as a communication strategist for non-profit organizations.

 Early life and education

 Kerman was born in Boston into a family with a number of attorneys, doctors and educators.
 She graduated from Swampscott High School in Swampscott, Massachusetts, in 1987, and Smith College in 1992.
 Kerman is a self-described WASP; however, she had a paternal grandfather who was Russian-Jewish.